-Building a User Persona
+Building A User Persona

-Forming one primary persona and perhaps a couple of secondaries from analysing previous reports enables you to build specific segments within your analytical tracking tool to identify what website elements the target audience is using and where A/B testing should be implemented.
+Forming one primary persona and perhaps a couple of secondaries from analysing previous reports enables you to build specific segments within your analytical tracking tool to identify what website elements the target audience is using and where A/B testing for CRO should be implemented.
 To give an example, using demographics within your analytical tool, enables you to identify both the age and gender of your key persona.
 At this point, start to build a new segment within the tool including that information.
 Take a look at your customer interests and narrow down what your primary persona interests are, then add those to the segment too.
 Also, key information to incorporate is ‘Geo’.
 Your key persona’s language and geographic location are valuable in order to target specific regions for future campaigns.
 You can make the persona segment as specific or vague as desired, depending on your website traffic volume or business goals.
 Now having built the segment, you’re able to see the pages and elements which are the driving factors of your key persona making a conversion.
 However, more importantly, you’re able to recognise where they are dropping off within your site which pinpoints exactly what to A/B test to optimise your website for your key persona.

 The first test won’t magically increase your conversion rate overnight.
-A/B testing is an iterative process of removing both big and small issues throughout your conversion funnel, creating a seamless experience for customers.
+A/B testing for CRO is an iterative process of removing both big and small issues throughout your conversion funnel, creating a seamless experience for customers.
 Removing a stumbling block in the middle of the funnel won’t automatically make the entire journey clear too.
 It will take several improvements throughout the funnel until you start seeing your conversion rate increase.

 It’s vital to regularly track your website’s data through analytical tools, in order to identify more testing opportunities.
 Through constant tracking, you will begin to spot behavioural patterns within your data.
 Completing one test and observing the subsequent data could potentially reveal another page which is now in need of testing.
 That new issue that arose as a result of a recent improvement proves how necessary observing your website’s data is at every step of the testing process.
 For example, improving an element on one page and successfully increasing the click-through rate will inevitably lead to more traffic being directed through to the next page.
 Consequently, the following page to which you have successfully boosted traffic levels, may not have previously received sufficient data to identify any testing opportunities.
 However, as a result, you may now be experiencing a high drop off rate, clearly showing the need for this case to be tested and optimised to increase conversions.